aminehaddad/django-environment-in-vagrant/README.md

 	git clone https://github.com/aminehaddad/django-environment-in-vagrant.git my-project
 	cd my-project

 Where `my-project` is the name of your new website or project.
+It uses dashes and can be called anything such as `sports-scores-online`, `live-messenger`, `haircut-centers`, etc. For now, we'll just use `my-project`.

-## (Optional) Setting it up for Windows
+## (Optional) Vagrant modification for Windows

-You need to modify the Vagrantfile if you are running Windows by replacing:
+You need to modify the `Vagrantfile` if you are running Windows by replacing:

 	config.vm.network "private_network", ip: "10.10.10.10"